Distinguished Lecture: "A Peek at American Schools through the Eyes of Chinese Teachers"

 A Class Action Exhibit Coming Soon to San Francisco!

 MOTAL Receives National Award

-On September 20, board member Dyan Venters represented MOTAL at the award ceremony held by the American Association for State and Local History (AASLH) in Birmingham, Alabama.
+In the fall, board member Dyan Venters represented MOTAL at the award ceremony held by the American Association for State and Local History (AASLH) in Birmingham, Alabama.
 MOTAL was selected as a national winner of the 2013 Award of Merit for its A Class Action exhibit.